 One thing will always remain at the top of any SEO checklist, and that’s content!

-Good content will always trump any other criteria because people will visit your page often and probably link to it.
+Good content marketing will always trump any other criteria because people will visit your page often and probably link to it.
 Below is a current list that should be addressed on every page throughout your website.
 All of these items below have been well documented and proven to work.
 Everything is listed in the order of largest impact to your website.

 Here we go!